Encrypted vault. Searchable cache.

 Ciphertext + search split

-The database of record stores only ciphertext.
-A separate, isolated search index enables full-text queries without exposing the primary store.
+Database stores only ciphertext.
+A separate, isolated search index enables full-text queries.

 Key rotation